 The University accepts cash, personal checks, money orders, or traveler's checks as forms of payment.
 Checks can be mailed directly to our bank by using the payment mailing address provided on the last page of each statement.
 E-check (ACH) and credit card payments can also be made online through the CASHNet site.
-We accept MasterCard, Discover and American Express cards.
-Please note that we do not accept Visa card payments.
+We accept MasterCard, Visa, Discover and American Express cards.
 There is no fee to make payments using e-check; however, credit card payments made using CASHNet SmartPay include a service charge that is 2.75% of the transaction amount.

 What is e-check or ACH?

 The University of Hartford allows students and authorized users to make payment with e-check through the CASHNet site.
 There is no service charge for making a payment with e-check.
 Payment with e-check will create an ACH transaction to your checking or savings account.
 A payments processed as an e-check without available funds or with a cancellation of funds will result in a $15.00 fee.